QSHti/Python_Hostel/README.md

 # Python_Hostel
-Hostel Management and Booking system made on Python
+Hostel Management and Booking system made on Python.

-I used SQLite
+It can Make, Manage, Search and Save to csv and txt files.
+Information can be stored in SQLite.